Get

 Male vs Female

 There are a few minor differences between males and females that should be noted before deciding which one to adopt.
 But it is important to acknowledge that the small differences should not impact the love, affection, and mild-mannered attitude that any of these cats have to offer.
-One difference to consider is the fact that males seem to be easier to potty train than females, especially at a young age.
-Females are typically a little more vocal, and males are a bit more active.
-Both sexes are dependent, shy, laidback, and cuddly overall.
+Male Ragdolls are typically larger than females, which is the most consistent difference between the sexes.
+Both sexes are typically affectionate, laidback, and cuddly, though individual personalities vary.

 divider 1 paws